Alluxio/alluxio/docs/en/basic/Command-Line-Interface.md

 {% include Command-Line-Interface/cp.md %}

+### distributedCp

+The `distributedCp` command is similar to the `cp` command, the difference is that when copying a directory, `distributedCp` instructs job workers to recursively copy all files under the directory in parallel at file level.

+{% include Command-Line-Interface/distributedCp.md %}

 ### du

 The `du` command outputs the total size and in Alluxio size of files and folders.